MahmoudKhaled98/ANOVA-Analysis-of-Marketing-Campaigns/README.md

 **The Interpretation of the Model's R-squared**

-79.6% of the variation in Sales is explained by the variation in TV promotion.
+`79.6%` of the variation in Sales is explained by the variation in `TV` promotion.

 **The Interpretation of the Coefficient Estimates**

-The coefficient for the "Low" TV category (-1.2555) indicates that sales are approximately 71.51% lower compared to the "High" category, while the "Medium" category (-0.4211) has sales about 34.4% lower than "High."
-Both coefficients are statistically significant with p-values < 0.0001, meaning the differences in sales between the categories are not due to random chance.
-Thus, the TV categories have a significant impact on sales in the model.
+The coefficient for the `Low` TV category `-1.2555` indicates that sales are approximately `71.51%` lower compared to the `High` category, while the `Medium` category `-0.4211` has sales about `34.4%` lower than "`High` Both coefficients are statistically significant with `p-values < 0.0001`, meaning the differences in sales between the categories are not due to random chance.
+Thus, the `TV` categories have a significant impact on sales in the model.

 ( Note: The percentage is calculated by this formula because the dependent variable was log transformed: (e^-0.4211−1)×100 ).